 Isis, along with her sister Nephthys, was at times depicted as having hawk, kite, or kestrel-like features, especially wings and feathers.
 They were known as guardians of the dead, and tombs were sometimes lined with their images.
 The sounds, especially the screeches of hawks, eagles, and other birds of prey — were considered to be the screeches of Isis and Nephthys.

 Finally, in a somewhat strange reversal of deities represented as humans with bird heads, the hieroglyph of a human head on top of a bird’s body was an ideograph representing the concept of the soul.
-Supernatural belief was endemic to ancient Egyptian society, and the religious reverence for birds was certainly not limited to supernatural beings.
+The supernatural belief was endemic to ancient Egyptian society, and the religious reverence for birds was certainly not limited to supernatural beings.

-Egyptian Bird Horus
+The Bird God Horus

 As mentioned before, the ancient Egyptian god Horus was usually depicted as having a bird’s head, specifically that of a falcon.
 In ancient Egyptian, Hor (Horus is the Latin reading) means, “the Distant One”, a reference to the god’s domain, the sky.

-The first was Horus the Elder (or Horus the Great), who was worshiped in Egypt’s Predynastic era (c.
+The first was Horus the Elder (or Horus the Great), who was worshipped in Egypt’s Predynastic era (c.
 6000 – 3150 BC).
-Horus the Elder was the son of the Earth god Geb and the Sky goddess Nut.
+Horus the Elder was the son of the Earth god Geb and the sky goddess Nut.
 He was the youngest of Nut’s five children, and his siblings were Osiris, Isis, Set, and Nephthys.
 A benevolent protector and creator, Horus the Elder was associated with the sun and the sky, but also taking the form of a falcon to bring forth messages from Ra.

-The second was Horus the Younger, who was worshiped from the Early Dynastic (c.
+The second was Horus the Younger, who was worshipped from the Early Dynastic (c.
 3150 – 2613 BC) to the Ptolemaic (c.
 323 – 30 BC) periods.
 In a somewhat revised religious narrative, Horus the Younger was the son of the benevolent agricultural god Osiris and the magical goddess Isis.

 After Osiris was killed by his brother Set — the god of discord — Set took Osiris’ throne.
 Fleeing in fear, Isis took Horus to the swamps of the Nile Delta region.
 She and other goddesses raised Horus until he was old enough to challenge Set, to reclaim the throne.
 After a period of 80 years of trials, battles, trickery, and condemnation, the high council of Supreme Gods, including Ra, decided that Horus was the rightful heir to the throne.
-Set was banished to the outskirts of Egypt and Horus ruled as rightful mediator between heaven and earth.
+Set was banished to the outskirts of Egypt and Horus ruled as a rightful mediator between heaven and earth.

 Horus the Younger is associated with the falcon.
 He is usually depicted as a human with a falcon’s head, standing or seated on a throne.
 Pharaohs identified themselves with Horus in life and Osiris in death.

-Egyptian Bird Tattoo Meaning
+Egyptian Bird Tattoo

 Ancient Egyptians developed detailed symbols that held significant meaning to them and followed complex rules for depicting gods and human figures.
 This accounts for the unmistakable style of Egyptian drawing and painting.
-Bird tattoo meanings/symbols ranged from simple line drawings to colourful and ornate representations of nature and the world, with unique depictions of perspective and graphic designs that adapt easily to skin art.
+Bird tattoo meanings/symbols ranged from simple line drawings to colorful and ornate representations of nature and the world, with unique depictions of perspective and graphic designs that adapt easily to skin art.